Latest Shows & Articles

 For nasal congestion a saline spray is certainly safe.
 Coughs may respond better to old-fashioned home remedies than drugstore formulas.
 New research from Penn State College of Medicine (Archives of Pediatrics and Adolescent Medicine, Dec.
 2007) suggests that buckwheat honey may be effective for calming a child’s cough.
 (Honey is not appropriate for babies under one year old.)

 Parents also tell us that a dab of Vicks VapoRub on the soles of the feet can relieve a nighttime cough.
-Anyone who would like more details will find them in our Guides to Cold Remedies and Unique Uses for Vicks.
+Anyone who would like more details will find them in our Guide to Colds, Coughs, and the Flu and Unique Uses for Vicks.